 4. Develop a character arc

-Most compelling stories involve a character arc, in which the protagonist (the main character) undergoes an emotional journey or transformation.
-You will want to decide where your characters will end up (what they will learn, how they will change) before you begin your novella.
+Most compelling stories involve a character arc where the protagonist (the main character) undergoes an emotional journey or transformation.
+Before you begin your novella, you will want to decide where your characters will end up (what they will learn, how they will change).
 Is this a story of triumph, revenge, courage, discovery, reward, or loss?

 5. Pick up the pace

-Try starting your story in medias res (in the middle of the action) to give early pages more energy and hook your reader.
+Try starting your story in medias res (in the middle of the action) to provide early pages more energy and hook your reader.
 Read through your first draft and see if any background descriptions or character behaviors feel repetitive.
 If so, delete them.

 6. Use figurative language

-A savvy writer knows when to keep the story moving with straightforward plot description, and when to add flourishes.
-If you realize you’ve been writing your novella on autopilot and simply telling (rather than showing) the action, see if there is room for figurative language (symbolism, metaphors, similes, personification, and hyperbole.
+A savvy writer knows when to keep the story moving with straightforward plot descriptions and when to add flourishes.
+If you realize you’ve been straightforwardly writing your novella and simply telling (rather than showing) the action, see if there is room for figurative language.
+Play with symbolism, metaphors, similes, personification, and hyperbole.

 7. Avoid complicated subplots

 Is it part of the exposition (description), rising action (series of events that create tension), turning point or climax (moment of highest conflict), or resolution?
 Recurring flashbacks and tedious dialogue can complicate the story or slow things down.
 Your goal is to build a relationship with readers and create an immersive experience in a fairly condensed format, so there is no time for tangents.

 8. Revise your drafts

-Even the most experienced writers need editors, and so will you.
-After finishing a draft of your novella, allow time for readers you trust to review it and provide feedback.
+Even the most experienced writers need editors.
+So after finishing a draft of your novella, allow time for readers you trust to review it and provide feedback.
 You can even give them a list of story elements to help focus their comments: strong opening/closing, character development, setting, plot conflicts, dialogue, tone, diction (word choice), and consistent verb tenses.

-9. Make a Trade Book
+9. Make a trade book

-You can also use pro tools like Adobe InDesign or Blurb’s PDF Uploader to set up your book.
+You can also use pro bookmaking tools like Adobe InDesign or Blurb’s PDF Uploader to set up your book.
 The next step is up to you!
 Will you sell your book online, share it with friends and family, or distribute it worldwide?